 The home study helps us to ensure that your home and family are an ideal match for a child.

-A home study is a report, usually running from 10 to 20 pages, that provides basic details about your family and your home environment—details that are relevant to the well-being of a child.
+A home study is a written report, usually running from 10 to 20 pages, that provides details about your family and your home environment—details that are relevant to the well-being of a child.
 Every family must have an approved home study in their state of residence in order to adopt.
-To prepare the report, you will submit required documentation from a list provided by the Agency.
-Once all documentation is turned in, an Agency social worker will come to your home and interview all members of your household.
-The final report summarizes all the documentation you provided, plus the information gathered in the interview.
-The purpose is simply to ensure that the child will be placed in a good, safe, and loving home.
+The purpose is simply to ensure that a child placed with you will be placed in a good, safe, and loving home.

 How do I start the home study?